Table of contents

-To learn your appeal rights, visit our online Appeals Guide.
+To learn your appeal rights, visit our online Reviews and Appeals Guide.

 The Department of Revenue selects businesses for routine audits to determine whether the proper state excise taxes have been reported and paid.
 Learn more on our audits page.

 Closing my account

 Out-of-state businesses may have a tax obligation for the remainder of the year and one additional year after they stop doing business in Washington.
-During this five-year period:
+During this period

 - Business and occupation tax applies to income from sales in Washington and services attributable to Washington for one year following the year nexus is created.

-- Sales tax must be collected on all taxable retail sales that take place in Washington for the remainder of the calendar year in which nexus ceased and the following four years
+- Sales tax must be collected on all taxable retail sales that take place in Washington for the remainder of the calendar year in which nexus ceased and the following year